nathansizemore/rust-on-android/README.md

 ---

 ### Document Examples
-The examples in this document use the following software versions:
+The examples in this document were tested with the following software versions:

 ~~~
 OS X: 10.10.2 (14C1510)